 - For workers

 Nausea is best treated early.
 If you feel sick, talk to your doctor.
 You will probably be given anti-nausea medicine that you can take regularly to relieve symptoms.
-Finding the right one can take time: if you still have nausea or vomiting after using the prescribed medicine, let your doctor know so that another type can be tried.
+Finding the right medicine can take time.
+If you still have nausea or vomiting after using the prescribed medicine, let your doctor know so that another type can be tried.

 Tips for managing nausea

 - Take anti-nausea medicine as prescribed by your doctor before your treatment session.